ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-a-block-widget.md

 A {@link framework/guides/architecture/core-editor-architecture#commands command} is a combination of an action and a state.
 You can interact with most of the editor features by commands that they expose.
 This allows not only executing those features (e.g. bolding a fragment of text) but also checking if this action can be executed in the selection's current location as well as observing other state properties (such as whether the currently selected text is bolded).

-In case of simple box the situation is simple:
+In case of the simple box the situation is simple:

 * we need an "insert new simple box" action,
 * and "can we insert a new simple box here (at the current selection position)".